 Another school year starts for my kids today.
-It’s hard to believe that the summer has passed and we are easing into another Fall.
+It’s hard to believe that the summer has passed, and we are easing into another Fall.
 Time moves by so quickly.
 I hope they had a nice summer break.
 I still have many fond memories of my own summers as a child.
 As a parent, I believe one of our primary jobs is to create the conditions for positive experiences that lead to long term happy memories for our children.
-It is also to help our kids prepare for and embrace change and new beginnings as a fact of life.
+It is also to help our kids prepare for and embrace change and new beginnings as a part of life.

 A new school year is a new beginning.
-The first day it is literally a blank slate.
+The first day is a blank slate.
 The upcoming year is rife with opportunities to learn new things, make new friends, experience physical changes, have new experiences and learn new things about yourself.
 School years are the perfect laboratories for change.
-There will be ups and there will be downs but there is also a natural conclusion which ultimately leads to the next series of changes – it is a cycle.
+There will be ups and there will be downs but there is also a natural conclusion which leads to the next series of changes – it is a cycle.
 I’m glad someone created the yearbook concept so that kids can have a record of what happened.

 Instead of resisting change or passively letting it happen to you, I encourage you to proactively embrace it as the natural cycle of life – just as school is for our kids.
-New beginnings are a critical part of existence and key component of happiness.
+New beginnings are a critical part of existence and a key component of happiness.
 When you approach them with the right spirit and attitude good things tend to happen.
 In addition, you broaden rather than narrow the definition of who you are as a person which can only ever be a good thing.
-The yearbook we get at the end of our life is the sum total of our experiences, the quality of our relationships and how we changed and hopefully grew as a person along the way.
+The yearbook we get at the end of our life is the sum of our experiences, the quality of our relationships and how we changed and hopefully grew as a person along the way.
 It is supposed to be a thick book with many sections full of pictures and happy memories.
 It is a record of who we are and how we lived.

 - How We Transition (capacity-building.com)

 - The End of One Things Is Just The Beginning of Something Else (capacity-building.com)